-- If you haven’t read this week’s Food for Thought, learn about why saturated fats are good for you.
+- Learn about why saturated fats are good for you.

 - Kelly the Kitchen Kop’s Margarine, Then and Now is an absolute must-read.
 She quotes from an old book on what “margarine” really is.
 It’s nothing I want on my toast, that’s for sure!